milenasoula/patagonian-wetlands-analysis/README.md

 This project explores the spatial and temporal variability of aquatic macroinvertebrate communities in Patagonian mountain wetlands using physicochemical and environmental data.

-The analysis evaluates how altitude, nutrient availability, and interannual climatic variability influence biodiversity patterns across Andean and sub-Andean wetlands.
+The analysis evaluates how altitude, nutrient availability, and interannual climatic variability influence biodiversity patterns across Andean and Subandean wetlands.

 ## Methods